ihmeuw/easylink/docs/source/user_guide/tutorials/getting_started.rst

 The Splink implementations in our pipeline also produce some diagnostic charts which can be useful for evaluating results, such as the :download:`match weights chart<naive_match_weights.html>` and :download:`comparison viewer tool<naive_comparison_viewer.html>`.
+These charts are available in the ``diagnostics/splink_evaluating_pairs`` subdirectory of the results directory for each pipeline run.

-Finally, since we generated the input datasets ourselves, and therfore know the ground truth of which records are truly links, lets see how our naive model performed.
+Finally, since we generated the input datasets ourselves, and therefore know the ground truth of which records are truly links, lets see how our naive model performed.
 For a threshold match probability of ``.997`` (chosen using match rate evaluation metrics), out of ``9262`` true links, we can calculate that our model results contained ``260`` false positives and ``43`` false negatives,